serdeliverance/blog/_posts/2022-03-16-two-years-using-scala.md

 Nowadays, I'm not considering using `ZIO` for full backend development as I do with `Typelevel` or `Play/Akka/Future`, because I consider it is too much low level sometimes.
 But that's just my noob opinion.
 However, I think it is a great option for building tools, such as [Greyhound](https://github.com/wix/greyhound) or [Caliban](https://github.com/ghostdogpr/caliban).

-Also, the `ZIO` ecosystem was one of the first `Scala 3` early adopters.
+Also, the `ZIO` ecosystem was one of the firsts in adopting `Scala 3`.

 ### The Python approach